Are you interested in engineering and willing to improve people's lives? Then, a career as a biomedical engineer can be ideal for you.

 Medical and healthcare services

-Research and development (in one of Australia’s largest research and government-funded industries)
+Research and development (in one of Australia's most extensive research and government-funded industries)

 Biomedical engineers work in a variety of settings, including:

-Public hospital-based engineering departments (servicing and optimizing equipment)
+Public hospital-based engineering departments (servicing and optimising equipment)

 Defence sector companies

 Companies that develop medical devices, instruments, and medical service technology.

 As a researcher for universities, state and federal government departments, or private companies

 As a Rehabilitation biomedical engineer in rehabilitation centres

 Some even work self-employed as consultants or run their company.
 You will find significant financial support to set up your company provided by governments.

 12. Specialisation Opportunities